0x3333/ACTrailingDimmer/README.md

 # AC Trailing Edge Dimmer

 This is a Trailing Edga MOSFET Dimmer I'm working on.
+The specs are for 110V AC, not 220V or so, some components values must be changed.

 It uses a ATMega 32u4 / Pro Micro module.